Takobz/letspretendblog/blog/2024/02/2024-02-03-explict-test-data-for-mocks.md

 - Conclusion

 :::note
-Just a quick a note on terminology used, considering that I have worked most with OPP paradigm, most of the terms I will use will be rooted in that background but hopefully this is useful beyond OOP.
+Just a quick a note on terminology used, considering that I have worked most with the OOP paradigm, most of the terms I will use will be rooted in that background but hopefully this is useful beyond OOP.
 :::

 ### What are Mocks.